dpsanders/FLOAT128.jl/refs.md

 "Some Functions Computaable with a Fused-mac" by Sylvie Boldo and Jean-Michel Muller

+Modern Computer Arithmetic
+by Richard P. Brent and Paul Zimmermann

 "Algorithms for Quad-Double Precision Floating Point Arithmetic" by Yozo Hida, Xiaoy S. Li, David H. Bailey